mandelsoft/spiff/README.md

 Look for the nearest 'foo' key, and from there follow through to `.bar.[1].baz`.

 A path is a sequence of steps separated by dots.
 A step is either a word for maps, or digits surrounded by brackets for list indexing.
+The index might be negative (a minus followed by digits).
+Negative indices are taken from then end of the list (effective index = index + length(list)).

 A path that cannot be resolved lead to an evaluation error.
 If a reference is expected to sometimes not be provided, it should be